epogrebnyak/weo-reader/README.md

 w.fix_year(1994)
 ```

-Plot a chart with the 12 largest economies in 2024 (current prices):
+Plot a chart with the projected 12 largest economies in 2024 (current prices):

 ```python
 (w.gdp_usd(2024)